penguinpowernz/wray/README.markdown

 - [ ] logging
 - [ ] stop having to register transports
 - [ ] middleware additions ???
+- [ ] subscribe by giving a channel name and a go channel
 - [x] extensions support
 - [ ] correctly handle disconnect and server down
 - [ ] promises for subscription and publishing ???